-In lieu of dependent coverage subsidized by the City, MEA and unrepresented managers are allocated a dollar value in flex credits to apply to a variety of pre- and post-tax options.
-For the July-December 2012 benefits period, eligible City and County of San Francisco enrollees will receive \$335.10 in credits bi-weekly.
-Eligible Superior Court enrollees will receive \$693.00 in credits bi-weekly.
+In lieu of dependent coverage subsidized by the City, MEA and unrepresented managers are allocated a dollar value in flex credits that they can apply to a variety of preand post-tax options.
+In 2011-2012, eligible City and County of San Francisco enrollees will receive \$319.39 in credits bi-weekly.
+Eligible Superior Court enrollees will receive \$636.00 in credits bi-weekly.
 Flex credit options are listed on page 23.